aniozu/brachistochrone-game/README.md

 ---

-## Technical Notes
+## License

-This game is built with HTML, CSS, and JavaScript.
-It runs as a single-page browser game on GitHub Pages.

-The ranking feature uses Google Apps Script and Google Spreadsheet.

----
+This project is licensed under the MIT License.
+Educational use, modification, and redistribution are welcome.